 If there is a surviving spouse, and the worker's account balance will generate an annual LRI benefit of at least $1,333.45*, the spouse may choose to receive it as a life annuity (*2018 amount.
 This amount may vary due to annual indexing.).
 To receive the annuity, the spouse must send the WSIB a signed request within 90 days of being notified of the annuity option.

-If the worker's account balance at the time of his/her death is less than the actual amounts that were contributed due to investment losses, the WSIB will pay out an account balance equal to the contributions made.
+If the worker's account balance at the time of their death is less than the actual amounts that were contributed due to investment losses, the WSIB will pay out an account balance equal to the contributions made.

 Prior to the payment of the LRI benefit, the WSIB may make corrective adjustments at any time in the maintenance of the LRI benefit account (e.g., account balance discrepancies).